NurzhanovChingiz/ML/regression/utils/examples/README.md

+This folder contain examples for The RegressionMetrics class.

 The RegressionMetrics class is designed to compute and print regression evaluation metrics.

 The class takes the following arguments in its constructor: